angelmanzur/UFO_proj_2/README.md

 To use the census data we groupd out UFO data by state and by year and counted how many sightings happened between 2010 and 2018.

 #### Collecting an cleaning the data.
 For the ufo data, we scrapped the data from the website.
-For this analysis we scrapped the pages summarizing the sightings per month [like this one](http://www.nuforc.org/webreports/ndxe201905.html) instead of scrapping each individual report, as shown [here](http://www.nuforc.org/webreports/146/S146041.html).
+For this analysis we scraped the pages summarizing the sightings per month [like this one](http://www.nuforc.org/webreports/ndxe201905.html) instead of scrapping each individual report, as shown [here](http://www.nuforc.org/webreports/146/S146041.html).
 The downside of scrapping the summary table,  is that we do not have the full description of the event, so will not use this informatin for this analysis.
 Below is a sample of the data

 | |	Date_Time	|City|	State	|Shape|	Duration	|Summary	|Date_Posted|
 |-----:|--------:|--------:|----:|--------:|--------:|------------:|--------:|